valterc/ki2/README.md

 - Add support for more SDK data views, for example add smaller graphical data views.
 - Add support for reading/writing data streams, for example to provide shifting data to existing Karoo widgets.
 Virtual/SDK sensors?

+**Do you do UI/art?** Feel free to create/suggest a new icon for the app.

+Leave comments and suggestions.

 ## Support + Future development

 This project is actively maintained but without any guarantees.
 It might stop working or lose functionality in newer Karoo software versions.